 This community always rises to every challenge, and this is no exception.
 Our community knows how to get really hard things done.
 Thank you for your support!

-Keep checking this page to stay up to date on our emerging needs and services offered during COVID-19.
+Keep checking this page to stay up-to-date on our emerging needs, opportunities and services offered during COVID-19.

 Mondays: 9 a.m.-6:30 p.m.

 To connect with your Case Manager, please call their direct line or email them.
 Please allow up to 48 hours for a response.
 If you are unsure whom to contact, email us at firstname.lastname@example.org or call us at 763-489-7500.
 Messages will be retrieved throughout each day and will be routed to staff.
 Access to the building is limited.

 Emergency Financial Assistance

 Procedures and eligibility related to financial assistance have not changed.
 If you have an emergency need, please contact your Case Manager.
 Requests may take up to one week to process.

 Walk-in service not available

 Our staff and services are available remotely.
 Brief in-person contact can take place curbside.
 For everyone’s protection during this time, guest access to the building is limited.
 Please email us at email@example.com or call us at 763-489-7500 to arrange an appointment.

 If you live in Hamel, Long Lake, Medina, Minnetonka Beach, Orono, Plymouth west of 494 or Wayzata and want to begin accessing Interfaith services, please email us at firstname.lastname@example.org or call us at 763-489-7500.
 We will enroll you in food shelf and/or schedule a new client intake and connect you with Case Management staff.
 Both will be done by phone or curbside at our building.